Our Mission is fourfold:

-Clinical Care: Our multidisciplinary teams of healthcare professionals provide tertiary and quaternary care to patients from across Quebec and elsewhere.
+Our multidisciplinary teams of healthcare professionals provide tertiary and quaternary care to patients from across Quebec and elsewhere.
 We also provide primary and secondary care and trauma emergency services to adults and children in the Montreal region.
+[Read more]

-Research: The Research Institute of the MUHC (RI MUHC) is an international research powerhouse.
+The Research Institute of the MUHC (RI MUHC) is an international research powerhouse.
 It supports over 600 researchers and over 1,700 graduate and post-doctoral students and fellows devoted to a broad spectrum of fundamental and clinical research producing over 1,400 publications per year.
-Further, over 1,000 clinical research studies are conducted each year and in the 2009-10 fiscal year, RI MUHC researchers attracted more than $130 million in external funding.
+Further, over 1,000 clinical research studies are conducted each year.
+[Read more]

 As one of the world’s foremost academic health centres, the MUHC will assure exceptional and integrated patient-centric care, research, teaching and technology assessment.

 Service: Patients and their families are our raison d’être.
 We provide compassionate multidisciplinary care of the highest quality and safety throughout a person’s lifespan.
 We relate to patients and their families in a transparent way that respects their dignity as well as their cultural and linguistic needs.